Sporting Philadelphia

 Just about the cutest baseball park anywhere is Campbell's Field, best seen out the windows of the PATCO highspeed train as it crosses over the Ben Franklin Bridge into New Jersey.
 It's a regulation-size playing field with gleaming green grass, but comparatively small seating capacity.
 It's a great novelty to sit in the front row and have the umpire come over to chat, or to scold one of the players for spitting chewing tobacco.
 As told by Joel Seiden to the Right Angle Club, the performances of the home team Camden Riversharks is more about serious entertainment than serious baseball.
 On certain nights, there are fireworks, and free strawberry sundaes, and comedy.
 The finger food is cheap by professional sports standards, so it's a great place for dads to take their Little Leaguer sons.

-About three quarters of the audience usually come from New Jersey, and that's where team loyalty centers.
+About three-quarters of the audience usually come from New Jersey, and that's where team loyalty centers.
 There is hope that when the tramway to Pennsylvania finally gets built, or possibly the gambling casinos, more traffic will come over from Philadelphia.
-There's no doubt the greatest advertising comes from ordinary commuters, looking down from the bridge on a summer evening.
+The greatest advertising comes from ordinary commuters, looking down from the bridge on a summer evening.
 A typical audience will be 3700 fans, rising to about 6000 on weekends.

 Although Campbell Field has a band-box new sparkle to it, it's had something of a bumpy financial history.
 It was built by Steve Schilling for $20 million with a promise to support yearly losses up to a million dollars annually.
 Unfortunately, he died young, leaving a will that prohibited further support, and sort of a tangled financial structure.
 As part of an effort to stimulate a Camden renewal, the Delaware River Port Authority loaned $8.5 million, Rutgers Camden owns the field, and Sovereign Bank put up a mortgage.
 Investor groups have expressed interest, Sovereign Bank has threatened foreclosure, and wrangles which have very little to do with baseball have dominated the private affairs of the team.